I have taught guitar and drums for several years. Here is some advice for getting young people started in music.

 A more common issue as far as noise is concerned that I have encountered is parental noise fatigue or PNF—okay, I made that up, but it's still a real thing.
 Even the most rock-positive parents have their limits, and it's smart to discuss some basic house rules for rock guitar practice.

 Music is love, love is music, music is life, and I love my life.
-Thank you and good night.— A. J. McLean
+Thank you and good night.

 Although electronic drums and music keyboards often have a lesson or tutorial mode that can get things started, this is obviously not a feature of guitars, and that increases the chances that you'll need an actual human teacher.
 However, you don't necessarily need to arrange in-person lessons—there are good online courses and Youtube tutorials that are often a great way to learn the basics without spending much money.

-My own children used to turn to YouTube tutorials to learn songs on both piano and guitar, and they spent much more time with virtual instruction than they did with me teaching them.
+My own kids used to turn to YouTube tutorials to learn songs on both piano and guitar, and they spent much more time with virtual instruction than they did with me teaching them.